irvingleonard/devautotools/README.md

 - The email addresses of admins and managers are provided via [`DJANGO_ADMINS`](https://docs.djangoproject.com/en/stable/ref/settings/#admins) and [`DJANGO_MANAGERS`](https://docs.djangoproject.com/en/stable/ref/settings/#managers).
 Its content is parsed using [`getaddresses`](https://docs.python.org/3/library/email.utils.html#email.utils.getaddresses).
 If both values are provided then each will go to the corresponding setting.
 If only one is provided, then both settings will be populated with that value.

 All the variables that this function consumes are prefixed with `DJANGO_` which means that it doesn't require entries in `EXPECTED_VALUES_FROM_ENV`.

+## django_settings_env_capture(**expected_sections)

+This is an internal utilitarian function that will scan the environmental variables and pick the ones described in the `expected_sections` parameter or anything that starts with `DJANGO_`.

+If you start the section name with `required_` or end it with `_required` (case-insensitive) they will be considered a requirement and failure to load all its variables from the environment will raise a `RuntimeError`.
+Variable names will be used "as is" to pull the variable from the environment (watch the case, no conversion is done).
+It will generate a warning for all the variables in the `expected_sections` that it couldn't find.
+The result will be a dict of `variable_name: variable_value`.